samjones00/docs/docs/_documentation/NetCore.md

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/release-notes/netcore-banner.png?t)

-We've been able to bring over ServiceStack's near entire feature-set over to .NET Core which is all maintained within a single code-base offering high source-code compatibility to maximize existing knowledge and code-reuse and reducing portability efforts, all without breaking changes to existing .NET 4.5 Customers.
+Most of ServiceStack's features are also available on .NET Core, where it's all maintained within a single code-base enabling excellent source-code compatibility to maximize existing knowledge and code-reuse and reducing portability efforts, and released within the same suite of NuGet packages, all without breaking changes to existing .NET 4.5 Customers.

 ### .NET Core - the future of .NET on Linux

-Whilst the development and tooling experience is still in a transitionary period we believe .NET Core puts .NET Web and Server App development on the cusp of an exciting future - the kind .NET hasn't seen before.
+.NET Core enables an exciting era of .NET Web and Server App development - the kind .NET hasn't seen before.
 The existing Windows hosting and VS.NET restraints have been freed, now anyone can develop using .NET's productive expertly-designed and statically-typed mainstream C#/F# languages in their preferred editor and host it on the most popular server Operating Systems, in either an all-Linux, all-Windows or mixed ecosystem.